root-project/web/primer/index.md

 root[0] TBrowser b;
 {% endhighlight %}

-You find the columns of your tree written as *leafs*.
+You find the columns of your tree written as *leaves*.
 Simply by clicking on them you can obtain histograms of the variables!

 For more complex analysis tasks, you can instruct RDataFrame to perform cuts